Nadegamra/PizzaToppingsApp/README.md

-# Present Connection Internship Technical assignment
+# Pizzas toppings selection app
 ## The task
 ### Task Description
-Create a web application to calculate a pizza order’s total cost and review submitted orders.
+This intership admission technical assignment for PresentConnection Create a web application to calculate a pizza order’s total cost and review submitted orders.
 ### Functional requirements
 - [x] The application should allow users to select the size and toppings for their pizza order.